GoogleChrome/web.dev/src/site/content/en/secure/fixing-mixed-content/index.md

 the browser alerts you to mixed content as errors and warnings in the JavaScript console.

-In [What is mixed content?](/what-is-mixed-content), you can find a number of examples and see how the problems are reported in DevTools.
+In [What is mixed content?](/what-is-mixed-content), you can find a number of examples and see how the problems are reported in Chrome DevTools.

 The example of [passive mixed content](https://passive-mixed-content.glitch.me/) will give the following warnings.
+If the browser is able to find the content at an `https` URL it automatically upgrades it, then shows a message.

 <figure class="w-figure">
   <img class="w-screenshot"